christosgalano/terraform-template-repo/README.md

 # terraform-template-repo

-## General

-Welcome to the **terraform-template-repo**!
-This repository serves as a foundation for your Terraform projects, providing a streamlined setup and management process.
-With a well-organized structure, comprehensive documentation, and automated workflows, you can focus on building your infrastructure with ease.
+An opinionated template repository designed to streamline Terraform projects.

 ## Purpose

-The purpose of this repository is to simplify the setup and management of your Terraform projects.
+The purpose of this repository is to simplify the setup and management of Terraform projects.
 It offers the following key features:

-- **Modular structure:** The repository is organized into logical modules to help you easily navigate and manage your Terraform configurations.
+- **Modular structure:** The repository is organized into logical modules to help you easily navigate and manage Terraform configurations.
-- **Automated workflows:** The repository comes with a set of automated workflows to streamline your development process.
+- **Automated workflows:** The repository comes with a set of automated workflows to streamline the development process.

 ## Layout